 *This website provides general information but does not replace medical advice.
 It is important to contact your/your child’s medical team if you have any worries or concerns

-In children there are two liver conditions caused by autoimmune disorders: Autoimmune hepatitis (AIH) and AIH/sclerosing cholangitis overlap syndrome known as autoimmune sclerosing cholangitis (ASC) These are autoimmune liver diseases.
+Autoimmune hepatitis (AIH) and AIH/sclerosing cholangitis overlap syndrome known as autoimmune sclerosing cholangitis (ASC).
+These are autoimmune liver diseases.
 They are similar conditions and are treated similarly.

 The most common symptoms are: